squee1945/cr-runner/webhook/README.md

 This app uses a "classic" Git Hub personal access token for authenticating from Cloud Run to Git Hub.

-IMPORTANT: your personal access token must never be placed in an environment variable, or in any source code.
+**IMPORTANT!** Your personal access token must never be placed in an environment variable, or in any source code.

 To create a personal access token, navigate to https://github.com/settings/profile, then select Developer Settings.
 Choose "Personal Access Token" -> "Tokens (classic)".